 The photoperiod is the time a Leopard gecko is exposed to light over a period of 24 hours.
-It will likely affect the behaviour and reproduction of Leopard geckos.
+The Leopard gecko photoperiod affects behaviour and reproduction.

 Table of contents